Sometimes Refusing an Art Commssion is Best

 A: You probably shouldn't take this job.
 From what you're saying, too many things can go wrong.
 All the necessary ingredients are in place for a bad outcome.

 To begin with, waiting until the last minute to get started can get you into trouble.
-Not having the painting completed when it's supposed to be done makes a great excuse for the collector to turn it down if he's at all dissatisfied with it.
-In general, nobody likes their deliveries to be late so either get over your procrastination problem or forget about taking commissions altogether.
-At the very least, tell collectors about this habit of yours ahead of time so that they're fully aware the art may arrive late.
-A related point of information here-- few galleries are interested in showing artists who don't deliver on time, so be careful not to get a reputation for tardiness or it could hurt your career.
+Not having the painting completed when it's supposed to be done is a great excuse for the collector to turn it down if he's at all dissatisfied with it.
+In general, nobody likes their deliveries to be late so either get this and any other commission you're offered done on time or forget about taking commissions altogether.
+At the very least, advise collectors about this habit of yours up front so that they're fully aware the art may arrive late.
+As long as they understand ahead of time, then it shouldn't be a problem.
+A related point of information here-- galleries are especially reluctant to show artists who don't deliver on time, so be careful not to get a reputation for lateness or it could hurt your career.
+Galleries hate nothing more than for a show not to be ready to go on opening night.

-As for accepting a commission that you're not sure you can competently execute, be aware that a good chance exists for the collector to be dissatisfied with the finished product even though he's telling you otherwise.
-Worse yet, you might not like it either which could be doubly problematic.
-If you don't think you can accurately produce what the collector wants, watch out.
-Both of you are a little at fault here.
-You've let the negotiations proceed without advising the collector of how hesitant you really are; the collector seems to want too much control over the final look of the art.
+As for accepting a commission you're not sure you can competently execute, be aware that a good chance exists for the collector to be dissatisfied with the finished product even though he's telling you otherwise.
+Worse yet, you might not like it either which could be even more problematic.
+If you don't think you can create a quality work of art like the collector is asking for, watch out.
+Both of you would be a little at fault here if you agreed to move forward and things didn't turn out well.
+You've let the negotiations proceed without letting the collector know how hesitant you really are; the collector seems to want too much control over the finished art.

 Even if the commission does work out, it could still come back to bite you later.
 For example, I know a portrait painter who accepted a commission early in his career to do a series of farm animal paintings for a gourmet grocery store.
-He wasn't that good at painting animals, wasn't that interested in doing the paintings, but he wasn't interested in turning the money down either.
-He took the commission, rushed through the job clearly not caring that much about the finished works and, as a result, turned over some pretty mediocre art to the store owner.
+He wasn't that good at painting animals and wasn't that interested in doing the paintings, but he wasn't interested in turning the money down either.
+So he took the commission, rushed through the job clearly not caring that much about what the finished works looked like and, as a result, turned over some pretty mediocre art to the store owner.

 Should you decide to accept this commission regardless-- which, to repeat, is probably not a good idea-- perhaps at least sketch out what the finished piece might look like.
 In other words, give the collector as many opportunities as possible to gracefully back out of the arrangement.
-If he continues to say yes, then require him to visit two or three times while the work is in progress and make any suggestions or requests for additions or alterations (hopefully these will be minor).
-And ask for a third to a half of the full price up front just to make sure you don't end up wasting time and materials.
+If he continues to say yes, then require him to visit two or three times while the work is in progress and approve of the process.
+If he makes any suggestions or requests for additions or alterations, hopefully they'll be minor).
+And ask for a third to a half of the full price up front just to make sure you don't end up with an atypical painting for your efforts and no money to show for it.

-Anytime you feel uncomfortable in a commission situation, negotiate all sensitive areas to the full satisfaction of both parties before you get started.
+Anytime you feel uncomfortable in a commission situation, full disclosure ahead of time is best.
+Negotiate all sensitive areas to the complete satisfaction of both parties before you get started.
 There's absolutely nothing wrong with being direct and straightforward about your reluctance to get involved.
-If you sense any hesitancy on his part or can't fully work through all concerns, think seriously about backing off.
-Ignoring or not mentioning potential problems thinking that they'll somehow go away is not going to happen.
+If you sense any hesitancy on the commissioner's part or can't fully work through all concerns, then you should probably turn the project down.
+Ignoring or not mentioning potential problems early on or thinking that they'll somehow go away is unlikely to happen.
+More often than not, they only get worse.
 Lastly, be honest with yourself about whether you're the type of artist who can work on commission in the first place or whether you'd rather work by and for yourself and on your own terms.
 To learn more about working on commission, read Working on Commission.

 Services for Artists and Collectors